Moonlight Buttress: The other end of the rope.

 We originally planned on taking Friday off and driving out Thursday night, but as the day neared rain was forecast for Friday.
 Instead, wanting to allow the rock a day to dry, we drove out Friday morning and rolled into Zion about 8 hours later and hopped the shuttle.
 It was Roberto's first time to Zion, and as usual he was like a kid in a candy store.
 His enthusiasm and motivation know no bounds.
 He was wide eyed as we turned corners and new faces and formations came into view.
 Eventually, we had the shuttle drop us off at the shuttle stop for Moonlight Buttress and we scoped our climb.
 A dead vertical 1200' buttress protruding from the beautiful Angel's Landing.
 We were practically bursting with energy as we scoped our line.
 There were two teams already on it halfway up slowly climbing and hauling their way up the line.
 It looked so unbelievably beautiful!

 We hiked farther up the canyon to The Narrows drooling at all the free-climbing potential those cliffs hold, wandered up The Narrows for a mile or so and then headed back.
 It was starting to get a little later, and we wanted to turn in early for our early start the next day.
 We threw up a tent, cooked, relaxed and hit the sack early for a full solid hours of sleep.
-Looking back on this trip all I can remember are the breathtaking views, website like this the phenomenal rock climbing and the laughs, ed but that is only half of the story.
+Looking back on this trip all I can remember are the breathtaking views, the phenomenal rock climbing and the laughs, but that is only half of the story.
 Be forewarned this is not your typical trip report.

 In the car, on the way to Zion I suggested we both write a TR about Moonlight Buttress.
 At the time I figured it would be interesting to hear both our thoughts about a monumental climb.
 Josh was headed out with a valid shot at onsighting the route and me, well, I was hoping to not pull on too much gear.
 Now that I sit down to write this I realize no one wants to hear about the climbing from the followers perspective, so I will let Josh tell that tale, nonetheless there is a story here that I feel is worth telling.